feathersjs/docs/guides/chat/processing.md

       createdAt: new Date().getTime()
     };

-    // Best practise, hooks should always return the context return context;
+    // Best practice: hooks should always return the context return context;
   };
 };
 ```

-This will do several things:
+This validation code includes:

 1. Check if there is a `text` in the data and throw an error if not
 2. Truncate the message's `text` property to 400 characters
-3. Update the data submitted to the database to contain
+3. Update the data submitted to the database to contain:
   - The new truncated text
   - The currently authenticated user (so we always know who sent it)
   - The current (creation) date

-## Adding a user avatar
+## Add a user avatar

-Let's create another hook that adds a link to the [Gravatar](http://en.gravatar.com/) image of the user's email address so we can show an avatar.
-After running
+Let's generate another hook to add a link to the [Gravatar](http://en.gravatar.com/) image associated with the user's email address, so we can display an avatar.
+Run:

 ```
 feathers generate hook